DevExpress-Examples/how-to-apply-conditional-formatting-to-grid-cells-in-win-dashboard/Readme.md

 ## Examples Structure

-The example opens the start form that allows you to invoke a form for the selected format rule.
+When you launch the example, you see the start form that allows you to invoke a form for the selected format rule.
+Select the rule and click **Show** to view how the format rule applies.

 ### Value